 - 1a.
-If the Board of Examiners determines that a student has committed an irregularity/fraud/plagiarism in any examination or part(s) of, the Board of Examiners may take appropriate measures/impose sanctions as per paragraph 4 and 5 of this Article. - 1b.
-Deferring from Article 1 section 5 of the UM Regulation of Fraud and Irregularities of any academic year, if the Board of Examiners determines that an irregularity/fraud/plagiarism has been established in a group assignment, it will take appropriate measures and/or impose sanctions for all students involved in the group assignment as per paragraph 4 and 5 of this Article. - 2.
-The Board of Examiners may only (decide to) impose measures/sanctions if an irregularity/fraud/plagiarism indeed could be established and after having given the student the opportunity to put forward their views on the matter during a hearing. - 1.
-If an irregularity/fraud/plagiarism has been established and, if applicable, a sanction has been imposed, the Board of Examiners will include the decision in the student's file.
-The decision can be taken into account in any future event of this nature and this might lead to a more severe sanction. - 2.
-When an irregularity/fraud/plagiarism has been established by means of paragraph 1 and 2 of this Article, the Board of Examiners may reach the decision to impose any of the following measure/sanctions, referred to in Article 7.12b of the Act/WHW, or a combination thereof upon the student: - a. a reprimand/official warning; and/or - b. complete or partial voidance or annulment of the relevant examination; and/or - c. exclusion from participation or further participation of one or more examinations or exams at the SBE for a period of time to be determined by the Board of Examiners, with a maximum period of one year. - 3.
-In serious cases of fraud, the Board of Examiners can propose the UM's Executive Board that the student(s) concerned should be permanently deregistered from the study programme.
+If the Board of Examiners determines that a student has committed an irregularity in any examination or part(s) of, the Board of Examiners may take appropriate measures and/or impose sanctions as per paragraph 4 and 5 of this Article. - 1b.
+In departure of Article 1 section 5 of the UM Regulation of Fraud and Irregularities of any academic year, if the Board of Examiners determines that an irregularity has been established in a group assignment, it will take appropriate measures and/or impose sanctions for students involved in the group assignment as per paragraph 4 and 5 of this Article.

+- 2. The Board of Examiners may only (decide to) impose measures/sanctions if an irregularity indeed could be established and after having given the student the opportunity to put forward their views on the matter during a hearing. - 3.
+If an irregularity has been established and, if applicable, a sanction has been imposed, the Board of Examiners will include the decision in the student's file.
+The decision can be taken into account in any future event of this nature and this might lead to a more severe sanction. - 4.
+When an irregularity has been established by means of paragraph 1 and 2 of this Article, the Board of Examiners may reach the decision to impose any of the following measure/sanctions, referred to in Article 7.12b of the Act/WHW, or a combination thereof upon the student: - a. a reprimand/official warning; and/or - b. declare an examination (or components thereof) invalid; and/or - c. exclusion from participation or further participation of one or more examinations or exams at the SBE for a period of time to be determined by the Board of Examiners, with a maximum period of one year. - 5.
+In serious cases of an irregularity or if a student is found guilty of repetition of an irregularity, the Board of Examiners can propose to the UM Executive Board that the student(s) concerned should be permanently deregistered from the study programme.